aws/aws-iot-device-sdk-embedded-C/README.md

 1. Update submodules (if you haven't already): `git submodule update --init --recursive`
 1. Create build directory: `mkdir build && cd build`
 1. Run cmake while inside build directory: `cmake ..`
-1. Run this command to build the demos: `make coverage`
+1. Run this command to build the demos: `make`
+1. Go to the `build/bin` directory to see executables